 4.6.1.
-Task configuration
+Configure tasks

 The Publishing Service enables you to configure independent tasks in the system.
-It contains two task definitions by default:
+It contains four task definitions by default:

-- PublishTask the task that handles requests to publish items from sources to targets. - PublishJobCleanUpTask the tasks that handles the periodic clean-up of historical publishing jobs.
+- PublishTask the task that handles requests to publish items from sources to targets. - PublishJobCleanUpTask the task that handles the periodic clean-up of historical publishing jobs. - PublishOperationCleanUpTask the task that removes publishing operations that have been processed.